cpd4t/online-resources/aerial_photography.md

 As well as a Raspberry Pi, this workshop needs some extra equipment:

-* Raspberry Pi Camera board
+* Raspberry Pi Camera board,
-* USB battery pack
+* USB battery pack,
-* weather balloon
+* large balloons,
-* a large party balloon helium canister
+* a large party balloon helium canister,
-* string
+* string.

-You can buy a complete kit of parts from our partners at [piffin](linkhere).
+You can buy a complete kit of parts from our partners at [piffin](TODO).

 # Warning!